What is Physical Ecology?

 I am interested in a variety of topics related primarily to marine and freshwater benthic plants (including algae) and invertebrates.
 Additional information about lab personnel, research projects, and our lab resources are posted on the Physical Ecology Laboratory webpage.

-1) The Physical Ecology of Trophic Transfer in Aquatic Ecosystems – Laboratory and field experiments directed towards the understanding of the effects of hydrodynamics on mass transport in freshwater and marine ecosystems (e.g., macrophyte photosynthesis and suspension feeding of bivalves).
+1) The Physical Ecology of Trophic Transfer in Aquatic Ecosystems – Laboratory and field experiments directed towards the understanding of the effects of hydrodynamics on mass transport in freshwater and marine ecosystems (e.g., macrophyte photosynthesis, and suspension feeding of zooplankton and bivalves).
 This effort involves laboratory and field research in the freshwater and marine environment.
-We are involved in research in the Laurentian Great Lakes and the Bamfield Marine Sciences Centre on the west coast of Vancouver Island.
+We are involved in research in the Laurentian Great Lakes.

 |(i) The effects of fluid dynamics on macrophyte productivity. ||(ii) Fluid dynamic aspects of suspension feeding in bivalve molluscs. |